SISheogorath/madirc-weechat-docker/README.md

 We secure this connection with TLS and authenticate the connection with a SHA256 certifcate fingerprint to make sure you connect the right backend.

+### Requirements

+To run this image you need docker installed.

+See the [official docker guide](https://docs.docker.com/engine/installation/) about how to install it.

 ### To build using the Dockerfile

 ```bash